 Heather B. Repicky

-Heather B. Repicky is a partner in the Litigation Department and a member of the firm’s IP and Patent Litigation practice group.
+Heather B. Repicky is a partner in the Litigation Department and a member of the firm’s IP Litigation practice group.
 She focuses her practice on civil litigation, with an emphasis on IP and complex commercial matters.
 Heather represents clients in all stages of the litigation lifecycle—pre-trial, trial, and appeal—in both state and federal courts.

 Because Heather spends the majority of her practice litigating IP cases, she has a depth of knowledge on patent, trademark, copyright, and trade secret issues facing companies both large and small.
 This knowledge, combined with her strategic thinking, garners positive results for clients.

 - Securing summary judgment of obviousness in patent infringement case involving hemodialysis catheters;

 - Defeating preliminary injunction on behalf of a group of employees in a trade secret/non-competition case;

 - Winning summary judgment of no inequitable conduct in patent case relating to social networking;

 - Leading successful early mediation of patent dispute on behalf of medical device company;